leakless21/VietVoice-TTS/README_API.md

 - **group**: `"story"`, `"news"`, `"audiobook"`, `"interview"`, `"review"`
 - **area**: `"northern"`, `"southern"`, `"central"`
 - **emotion**: `"neutral"`, `"serious"`, `"monotone"`, `"sad"`, `"surprised"`, `"happy"`, `"angry"`

+## Sample Iteration Usage

+The `sample_iteration` parameter allows you to choose which specific voice sample to use when multiple samples match your filter criteria.
+For example:

+- If you specify `gender: "female"` and `emotion: "happy"`, there might be multiple female happy voice samples available
+- Use `sample_iteration: 0` for the first sample, `sample_iteration: 1` for the second, and so on
+- If you specify an index that's out of range, you'll get a 400 error with details about how many samples are available
+- If you don't specify `sample_iteration`, the system defaults to using the first available sample (index 0)